 Two primary research questions driving the current study are: (1) What do states' individual class action lawsuits say about the state of child welfare workers' caseloads?; and (2) What do states' individual consent decrees suggest with respect to the type of settlements the states and courts have made regarding child welfare workers' caseloads?
-A secondary question asks (3) What caseload-related outcomes have each state achieved as a result of legal reforms via class action lawsuits and consent decrees?
-This study focuses on the MI, NJ and TN child welfare systems [PUBLISHER - THE PRECEDING UNDERLINED TEXT IS FOR THE MARGIN, i.e. 'This study focuses on the Michigan, New Jersey and Tennessee child welfare systems'], given the similarities in when the initial class action lawsuits were filed (i.e., between 1999 and 2006) and the child advocacy organisation that initiated the lawsuits (i.e., Children's Rights).
+A secondary question asks: (3) What caseload-related outcomes have each state achieved as a result of legal reforms via class action lawsuits and consent decrees?
+This study focuses on the MI, NJ and TN child welfare systems, given the similarities in when the initial class action lawsuits were filed (i.e. between 1999 and 2006) and the child advocacy organisation that initiated the lawsuits (i.e. Children's Rights).